 - Cortex eliminates the ‘big data’ issue by processing data in real-time – quickly

-Sitecore Experience Commerce is an enterprise-grade commerce package.
-It has everything to create secure, seamless and personalised online shopping experiences.
+Sitecore Experience Commerce has everything to create secure, seamless and personalised online shopping experiences.

 - Inventory: Organises sellable items and controls their availability for different channels

 - Promotions: Can be qualified using Date/time, Catalogue, Shop, or Customer Order History